Welcome To Hell. Would You Like Tap Or Filtered Water?

 After speaking with Reefill, the company discovered that the chilling unit had become unplugged; it could have been knocked out by someone walking past it.

 Kessler and his team started Reefill as an environmentally conscious way to serve the public good.
 It’s meant to encourage people to cut down on plastic bottles and to offer a solution to a city problem: Retail-dense areas don’t have many water fountains.
-You can walk blocks and blocks in midtown without seeing a public drinking fountain.
+You can walk blocks and blocks in Midtown without seeing a public drinking fountain.
 The company came out of an accelerator program called Think Beyond Plastic, and New York University’s Office of Sustainability gave it a grant to install machines on its campus.

 Aside from the paid aspect of Reefill, it’s a helpful thing.
 The app shows you where you can get water.
-They’re currently in talks with the Mayor’s office to add the city’s water bottle refill stations to the app’s map.
+They’re currently in talks with the mayor’s office to add the city’s water bottle refill stations to the app’s map.
 Hydrated citizens with less waste!
 What’s not to love?

 Well, it’s that $2 fee that people objected to.
 Reefill’s logic is that $2 is about the price of one bottle of water, and its stations offer you that cold filtered water you love in unlimited amounts (you can fill as many bottles as you want with the app).

-But Reefill seems to miscalculate people’s main motivations for paying for bottled water.
-You’re paying for the convenience of a disposable plastic bottle – not the water inside.
+But Reefill seemed to miscalculate people’s main motivations for paying for bottled water.
+You’re paying for the convenience of a disposable plastic bottle — not the water inside.
 Carrying your own water bottle around all the time is a great idea, but it's not always practical.

 Recently, the University of Vermont attempted to cut down on plastic bottle waste by eliminating water bottles from the vending machines.
 Instead of nudging students to fill their own bottles, the change just drove more sales of sodas from the machines.
 People wanted something to drink in a disposable bottle on the go.

-“The big thing is that it makes it sound like we think tap water isn’t good enough because we offer a paid option, said Kessler.
+“The big thing is that it makes it sound like we think tap water isn’t good enough because we offer a paid option," said Kessler.
 “We love tap water; that’s what we mostly fill.
 People call New York City tap the ‘champagne of tap water,’ and we don’t disagree!”

-Even though the filtered water is still just free tap water, Reefill has overhead for running the chilling and filters, as well as an initial installation cost (Kessler estimates around $2,000 to install a machines in a business, which is way less than if the city installed a public fountain on the street).
+Even though the filtered water is still just free tap water, Reefill has overhead for running the chilling and filters, as well as an initial installation cost (Kessler estimates around $2,000 to install a machine in a business, which is way less than if the city installs a public fountain on the street).
 That’s why there’s a paid offering (5% of revenue goes to a water charity).

 “It’s not taking away any solutions that already exist, it’s adding a new one,” Kessler said. “[The Twitter reaction] has made us rethink the way we think of Reefill.”